 Line 3

-Create a SPI instance.
-The QCTPMdSpi is a user created entity class deriving CThostFtdcMdSpi.
+Create an SPI instance.
+The QCTPMdSpi is a sample entity class deriving CThostFtdcMdSpi.

 Line 4

-Register SPI instance to API instance.
+Register the SPI instance to an API instance.

 Line 5

-Register front-end address to API instance.
+Register front-end address to the API instance.
 The front-end address is like tcp://127.0.0.1:17001.
-The “tcp” is the beginning string, which is not the communication mode and cannot be changed.
-The “127.0.0.1” is the address for quotation front-end hosted server.
-The “17001” is the port number of quotation front-end.
+The “tcp” is the starting string, not the communication mode and cannot be changed.
+The “127.0.0.1” is the address of the quotation front-end.
+The “17001” is the port number of the quotation front-end.

-Note: By CTP API, quotation data can be transmitted in three ways: TCP, UDP and multicast.
+Note: With CTP API, quotation data can be transmitted in three ways: TCP, UDP and Multicast.
 One front-end address can use either one of the three ways.
 It is not necessary to designate a transmission address for each front-end address.

 Line 6&7

-This is the working thread to initialize the quotation API.
-After initialization, the thread starts automatically and uses the address registered in the last step to request establishing connection with the server.
+This is to initialize the working thread of the quotation API.
+After initialization, the thread starts automatically and uses the address registered in the last step to connect to the server.

 All CTP APIs have independent working threads.
-When developing visual programs, developers should pay attention to avoid threads conflict.
+When developing GUI programs, developers should pay attention to potential conflicts between threads.

 Login

-In previous section, after initialization, quotation working thread will use the registered front-end address to establish a no authenticated connection with the server.
-After connected, OnFrontConnected will be invoked.
-If not connected or disconnected during running progress, OnFrontDisconnected will be invoked.
+After initialization, the quotation working thread will use the registered front-end address to establish a non-authenticated connection with the server.
+After connection, OnFrontConnected will be invoked.
+If not connected or disconnected during program execution, OnFrontDisconnected will be invoked.

-After connected, the client program can request login using ReqUserLogin(or ReqUserLogin2).
-The main data structure is CThostFtdcReqUserLoginField.
+After connection, the client program can request login using ReqUserLogin(or ReqUserLogin2).
+The key data structure is CThostFtdcReqUserLoginField.

-Note: ReqUserLogin2 (login request 2) and ReqUserPasswordUpdate2 (user password update request 2) are two new API for the purpose of optimizing the performance of login.
+Note: ReqUserLogin2 (login request 2) and ReqUserPasswordUpdate2 (user password update request 2) are two enhanced APIs, which demands the CTP backend version to be P20170915 or later.